 The hull and superstructure of the vessel are made from steel, and it is classified by the Bureau Veritas as an Icebreaker 5, which means the vessel can operate independently in ice with a maximum thickness ranging from 60cm to 80cm.

-It has an overall length of 72m, a moulded breadth of 16m, a draught of 5.30m, and a depth of 6.8m at the main deck.
+It has an overall length of 72m, moulded breadth of 16m, draught of 5.30m and depth of 6.8m at the main deck.
 The deadweight tonnage of the ship is 1,200t, and the icebreaker is manned by a crew of 60.

-The deck of L’Astrolabe is installed with cargo handling equipment, including an aft crane with a lifting capacity of 35t at a 12m outreach and a fore crane with a lifting capacity of 900kg at a 8.8m outreach.
+The deck of L’Astrolabe is installed with cargo handling equipment, including an aft crane with a lifting capacity of 35t at a 12m outreach and a fore crane with a lifting capacity of 900kg at an 8.8m outreach.
 The aft deck also accommodates a gantry with a 5t capacity.

 L’Astrolabe also features an aft landing spot and hangar facility to support the operations of two helicopters.

 Its cargo deck can carry 14 containers at 20ft each, while the upper deck can hold 40.
 The total freight carrying capacity of the vessel is up to 1,400t.